Erick-Oliveira-ET/First-ML/README.md

+### Tools Used on the project
+- Google Colab
+- Python
+- TensorFlow

 # First-ML
 ## Introduction
   This project is the starting point to my machine learning practical experience.
 I've been reading and watching videos for a long time now but never put anything in practice because my intension was to use ML in a robot simulation but I thought about it and building a simulation entirely would mine my energy to make the actual ML.
 Anyways, I have a really good understanding of the theory but not the actual thing.